Condensation cloud: Non-nuclear explosions

 Any sufficiently large explosion, such as one caused by a large quantity of conventional explosives or a volcanic eruption, can create a condensation cloud, as seen in Operation Sailor Hat or in the 2020 Beirut explosion, where a very large Wilson cloud expanded outwards from the blast.

-Aircraft and Rockets
+Aircraft and rockets

 The same kind of condensation cloud is sometimes seen above the wings of aircraft in a moist atmosphere.
 The top of a wing has a reduction of air pressure as part of the process of generating lift.
-This reduction in air pressure causes a cooling, just as above, and the condensation of water vapor.
-Hence, the small, transient clouds that appear.
+This reduction in air pressure causes a cooling and the condensation of water vapor.
+Hence, small, transient clouds appear.
 The vapor cone of a transonic aircraft or rocket on ascent is another example of a condensation cloud.

+Underwater Atomic Explosions

+Following a shallow underwater atomic explosion, an initial air shock wave propagates outwards.
+As described in observations from the Test Baker at Bikini Atoll, after this shock wave has passed, a characteristic "dome-shaped cloud of condensed water droplets" can form.
+This phenomenon is, in fact, a proper Wilson cloud.
+It appears for a few seconds and is a result of the rapid expansion and cooling of the air behind the shock front, causing ambient water vapor to condense.

+Relation to other cloud formations

+This initial Wilson cloud is distinct from the larger, more persistent structures that form later, such as the "cauliflower cloud" and the base surge, which are composed of water, spray, and radioactive particles from the explosion.
+However, condensation processes can also contribute to the visible characteristics of these later-stage clouds.
+The primary mushroom cloud from an air burst is formed by the rising column of hot, compressed gas and bomb debris, rather than being primarily a condensation phenomenon in the same way as the Wilson cloud.